 Dosage Forms and Strengths

-Lamivudine tablets are contraindicated in patients with previously demonstrated clinically significant hypersensitivity (e.g., anaphylaxis) to any of the components of the product.
+Lamivudine Tablets (HBV) are contraindicated in patients who have experienced a previous hypersensitivity reaction (e.g., anaphylaxis) to Lamivudine or to any component of the tablets.

 Warnings and Precautions

 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including Lamivudine and other antiretrovirals.
 A majority of these cases have been in women.
 Obesity and prolonged nucleoside exposure may be risk factors.
-Particular caution should be exercised when administering Lamivudine to any patient with known risk factors for liver disease; however, cases also have been reported in patients with no known risk factors.
-Treatment with Lamivudine should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).
+Most of these reports have described patients receiving nucleoside analogues for treatment of HIV infection, but there have been reports of lactic acidosis in patients receiving Lamivudine for hepatitis B. Particular caution should be exercised when administering Lamivudine Tablets (HBV) to any patient with known risk factors for liver disease; however, cases have also been reported in patients with no known risk factors.
+Treatment with Lamivudine Tablets (HBV) should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).

 The following adverse reactions are discussed in greater detail in other sections of the labeling:

-- Lactic acidosis and severe hepatomegaly with steatosis [see Boxed Warning, Warnings and Precautions (5.1)].
+- Lactic acidosis and severe hepatomegaly with steatosis [see Warnings and Precautions (5.1)].

-- Severe acute exacerbations of hepatitis B [see Boxed Warning, Warnings and Precautions (5.2)].
+- Exacerbation of hepatitis B after discontinuation of treatment [see Warnings and Precautions (5.2)].

 Clinical Trials Experience